 We Don’t Back Down

 Facing the consequences of a criminal charge is never easy.
 It can wreak havoc on all areas of your life, from your relationships to your future.
-This is why having an aggressive attorney at your side is imperative.
-Our lawyers at Ramos & Del Cueto have worked tirelessly to defend clients facing charges throughout Texas.
-Trust a firm that won’t back down from a challenge.
+This is why having an aggressive attorney at your side is crucial.

 Fighting For The Best Possible Result In All Areas Of The Law

 Our attorneys have handled cases of all shapes and sizes.
 Our team has decades of combined experience.
-Due to this, we understand what does and doesn’t work in the courtroom.
+Because of this, we understand what does and doesn’t work in the courtroom.
 We will always listen to your case with an open mind and then provide you with an honest assessment.
-We have worked with clients facing a variety of charges, including:

-• Aggravated assault — Causing serious bodily injury or using a deadly weapon during the commission of an assault
+• Aggravated assault: Causing serious bodily injury or using a deadly weapon during the commission of an assault

-• Domestic violence — Family violence, including spousal and child abuse
+• Domestic violence: Family violence, including spousal and child abuse

-• DWI/DUI charges — Driving while under the influence of alcohol or other impairing substances, and other impaired driving offenses
+• DWI/DUI charges: Driving while under the influence of alcohol or other impairing substances, and other impaired driving offenses

-• Intoxication manslaughter/intoxication assault — When driving while intoxicated causes the death of another person or serious bodily injury
+• Intoxication manslaughter/intoxication assault: When driving while intoxicated causes the death of another person or serious bodily injury

-• Murder — Homicide charges, both first and second degree
+• Murder: Homicide charges, both first and second degree

-• Motion to revoke probation and other violations — Motions to take away probation, failing to carry out court-ordered service, traveling without permission and other violations
+• Motion to revoke probation and other violations: Motions to take away probation, failing to carry out court-ordered service, traveling without permission and other violations

-• Sex crimes — Sexual assault, rape, indecency with a child, child pornography and other sex-related crimes
+• Sex crimes: Sexual assault, rape, indecency with a child, child pornography and other sex-related crimes

-• White collar crimes — Forgery, embezzlement, fraud, money laundering and other nonviolent crimes committed for financial gain
+• White collar crimes: Forgery, embezzlement, fraud, money laundering and other nonviolent crimes committed for financial gain

 It’s easy to feel like giving up.
-Our attorneys are here to shoulder that burden and fight for the best possible result.
+Our attorneys are here to shoulder that burden and fight for your side of the story.
 When you work with us, you can expect honesty and communication through every step of the process.
-With a judge and a former prosecutor on our staff, we know how the other side of the court operates and can come up with tailored solutions to your unique situation.

 No Case Too Big Or Too Small